vps00003/AirportDelayFinder/DelayFinderAPI/README.md

  public string AirlineDelayRating

 ### **CHAT GPT PROMPT USE**
-Used chatgpt to help iron out 500 errors with issues in controller and services
+Used chatgpt to help iron out 500 errors with issues in controller and services by pasting code and asking it to fix errors.
 ## /api/Airports/{AirportID} - **_NOAH ALBERTI_**
 ### **Does**?: